joaquin-ortega84/HateScan/README.md

    - Offensive
    - Hateful

-3. Classify what the tweet & account topic of the narrative is about:
+3. Classify what the topic of the tweet is regarding:
+4. is about:
     - Gender
     - Religion
     - Race